 For 56% of them, their favourite destination remains… France!

-Well, most French people are quite satisfied with what their country offers and therefore have no wish to travel abroad.
+Well, most French people are satisfied with what their country offers and, therefore, do not wish to travel abroad.

 Mountains and rivers, sandy beaches and beautiful countryside are all available in France.